arfc/rollo/docs/source/usersguide/index.rst

 ^^^^^^^^^^^^^^^^^
 Control Variables
 ^^^^^^^^^^^^^^^^^
 Control variables are parameters the genetic algorithm will vary.
 For each control variable, the user must specify its minimum and maximum values.
+The user may define any number of control variables.
 The `control_variables` section of the **ROLLO** input file should look something like this:

 .. code-block:: JSON